Why study in Australia?

-College life at Alphacrucis provides meaningful interaction and fun social events ranging from chapel services to formal dinners.
-Our graduates continually refer to the long-lasting friendships they developed at Alphacrucis that have helped them both personally and professionally.
-We aim to model our vision for a transformed society through our community events that are creative, relevant and informative.
+College life at AC provides meaningful interaction and fun social events ranging from chapel services to formal dinners.
+Our graduates continually refer to the long-lasting friendships they developed at AC that have helped them both personally and professionally.
+We aim to model our vision for a transformed society through our community and events that are creative, relevant and informative.

 Student Visa Application